uvicmakerlab/LongNowOfUlysses/English507/Portfolio/HainPortfolio/HainPortfolio.md

 I have assembled a physical Holmes stereoscope to be used—along with selected stereographs of Dublin from 1894 (by [Alfred Seamen](http://www.freewebs.com/jb3d/apps/photos/album?albumid=154039)), James Joyce in Paris (from [UVic Special Collections’ Gisèle Freund Fonds](http://library.uvic.ca/spcoll/guides/sc043.html)), and well-known landmarks from *Ulysses* (from Edward Quinn’s [*James Joyce’s Dublin*](http://www.amazon.ca/James-Joyces-Dublin-Edward-Quinn/dp/0436395002))—for exhibit-goers to experience the historically particular and technologically structured mode of vision we call stereoscopic.
 I have adapted Freund’s and Quinn’s photographs into stereographs myself, by duplicating and disproportionately cropping images and setting them next to each other.
 Using photogrammetry—derived in part from stereoscopy—, I have also made [3-D digital objects](https://github.com/uvicmakerlab/LongNowOfUlysses/tree/master/English507/Portfolio/HainPortfolio/3D%20Components) of each individual stereoscope component that can be printed with 3-D printers like MakerBots and reassembled.
 My project thus integrates new and old media and explores stereoscopy across physical and digital spaces.

-For more on how this became that, or the making of Bloom Vision please see my [process video](https://vimeo.com/64191659).
+For more on the making of Bloom Vision please see my [process video](https://vimeo.com/64191659).

 ##Reflection Statement